 How to prevent infecting a Mac with browser hijackers

-In a few minutes, the scan will complete, and all you’ll have to do is click the Remove button to clean up your hard drive.
+In a few moments, the scan will complete, and all you’ll have to do is click the Remove button to clean up your hard drive.

 Remember to be careful and always on alert when you’re browsing the internet.
 It’s also a good thing to take note of your browser settings and be suspicious when they change.
 Mac computers are also vulnerable to browser hijackers, and it’s important to be aware of the ways in which these malicious programs can infect your device.